By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 If you want a more immersive take on the Thai culinary tradition, you can join a cooking class instead.
 Learn how to cook authentic dishes so you can prepare them yourself even when you’re back home!
 Like most cooking classes, you’ll have an instructor to guide you every step of the way.

 You’ll never run out of cooking class choices in Chiang Mai.
-On Klook alone, there are at least four companies offering this activity.
-However, the cheapest and the most popular by far is the one organized by Mama Noi.
+If you search online, the cheapest and the most popular by far is the one organized by Mama Noi.
 The session begins with a visit to the local market to shop for ingredients.
 You’ll then move to the venue, where you’ll tour a small organic farm before the actual class begins.

 You may opt to attend a full-day class or just stay for half a day (morning or evening).